BKCF/peg-solver/README.md

 ```

 The 15 hole configuration is only solvable if the starting hole is one of the three corners,
 this defaults to hole zero.
-Beginning with hole 4 and 14 produce symmetrical answers.
+Beginning with hole 4 and 14 produces symmetrical answers.

 <h1>Output</h1>